Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 Bootfoot or Stockingfoot Waders

 Bootfoot waders have the boots attached, offering convenience and eliminating the need for separate wading boots.
+As many of the attached boots are insulated, bootfoot waders also tend to be warmer.

 Stockingfoot waders have a sock-like bootie attached to the feet.
 They require separate wading boots, providing more versatility in terms of fit and performance.

-Some brands have upped the ante on the standard neoprene boot, like the Simms G4Z waders, as they utilize a patented compression-molded bootie for enhanced comfort and improved boot fit.
-Skwala RS Waders designed their booties with an abrasion-resistant sole panel and infused with an antimicrobial to help reduce bacteria and odor.
+Some brands have upped the ante on the standard neoprene bootie, like the Simms G4Z waders, as they utilize a patented compression-molded bootie for enhanced comfort and improved boot fit.
+Skwala RS Waders designed booties with an abrasion-resistant sole panel and infused with an antimicrobial to help reduce bacteria and odor.
 You want to find something you feel the most comfortable and confident in while you hike and wade through the different water and terrain.

 The best waders are made with multiple types and layers of fabric; (photo/Conni Mahoney)